-Through the Crowd: You have the through the crowd racial power.
+Through the Crowd: You have the through the crowd heritage power.

 Known the world over for their hospitality and smooth social skills, the catlike abilen are a fixture of civilised cities.
-They adapted quickly to human arrival in Alm, going about their lives peacefully, gradually ingratiating themselves with a fortuitously-timed trade offer or favourable business deal.
+Secluded in Ashar during the War of Empires, they adapted quickly to peace in Alm, ingratiating themselves to friendly nations with a fortuitously-timed trade offer or favourable business deal.
 Abilen became a necessary part of the new era so smoothly it was barely noticed.

 Like the nation of Independence, the abilen’s approach to the recent wars was to take great pains to work themselves into the political and mercantile foundations of all of Alm’s important nations, meaning hostility toward them is widely frowned upon.

 - to have feline traits and appearance.